-LPC licensure in Illinois requires the completion of a master’s degree from a regionally accredited institution of higher education recognized by the U.S. Department of Education.
+Professional counselor licensure in Illinois requires the completion of a master’s or doctorate degree from a regionally accredited institution of higher education recognized by the U.S. Department of Education.
 The degree program must offer instruction in counseling and be at least two academic years in length of a minimum of 48 semester hours.

 Appropriate degree programs will consist of at least one course of three semester hours (or equivalent) in each of the following 13 content areas:

 - Counseling Techniques

 - Research and Evaluation

 - Professional, Legal, and Ethical Responsibilities relating to Professional Counseling, including Illinois Law

 - Social and Cultural foundations